RoopamTaneja/LBP_Personal_Repo/notes/3_dqn.md

 Since Q-table may become too big, it may be replaced by a function.

-Since neural networks are excellent at modeling complex functions, we can use a neural network, which we call a Deep Q Network, to estimate this Q function.
+Since neural networks are excellent at modelling complex functions (function approximator), we can use a neural network, which we call a Deep Q Network, to estimate this Q function.
 Typically CNNs are used.

 Q learning is about learning Q values in a table, Deep Q learning is about learning parameters of the Q Network.